AliTopal89/kubernetes/README.md

   - The **docker** command line tool can build container images, pull them from registries, create, start and manage containers. ... commands. **containerd**: This is a daemon process that manages and runs containers
 - A Kubernetes cluster that handles production traffic should have a minimum of three nodes.

+### Kubernetes Deployments

+Once you have a running Kubernetes cluster, you can deploy your containerized applications on top of it.

+Once the application instances are created, a Kubernetes Deployment Controller continuously monitors those instances.
+If the Node hosting an instance goes down or is deleted, the Deployment controller replaces the instance with an instance on another Node in the cluster. **This provides a self-healing mechanism to address machine failure or maintenance**.

 ### notes from kubernetes cluster installation tutorial

 install cloud servers ssh cloud_user@[ip] then password for control panel and workers